noahehall/theBookOfNoah/linux/cmdline.md

       - types
         - numeric range of lines
         - text pattern that filters out a line
+    - deletion notes
+      - using two text patterns
+        - sed '/first/,/second/d' blah.txt
+          - first `turns on` line deletion
+            - everytime /first/ is encountered it is turned on
+            - becareful if /first/ is encountered AFTER second is encountered as it will turn on line deletion again
+          - second `turns off` line deletion
+            - everytime second is encountered it turns off

 ```sh
   echo 'this is a test' | sed 's/test/big test/'